Child and Adolescent Mental Health Services (CAMHS)

-Priory is the largest provider of child and adolescent inpatient services to the NHS.
-We aim to meet a young person's mental health needs safely and effectively, in the least restrictive environment, whilst maintaining their privacy, dignity, sense of self, and relationships with those close to them.
+Priory aims to meet a young person's mental health needs safely and effectively, in the least restrictive environment, whilst maintaining their privacy, dignity, sense of self, and relationships with those close to them.
 We also provide outpatient therapy and day care services at selected locations.

-Our inpatient provision is offered to young people aged between 12 and 18 years*.
+Our inpatient CAMHS provision is offered to young people aged between 13 and 18 years.
 However, under special circumstances, Priory is able to provide inpatient support for young people from the age of 10.

-Priory also provides Transitional Living Services for Young People and Young Adults, which includes residential services for children and adolescents with complex mental health needs, risk taking behaviours, or eating disorders.
+Priory also provides transitional living services for young people and young adults, which includes residential services for children and adolescents with complex mental health needs, or risk taking behaviours.

 Service overview